umd-lib/reciprocal-borrowing-dev-env/README.md

 <https://borrow-local/>

 The browser may display a warning message related to unsigned certificates.
-Accept the self-signed cerificate, and the Reciprocal Borrowing home page will be shown.
+Accept the self-signed certificate, and (after a few 10s of seconds) the Reciprocal Borrowing home page will be shown.

-3.3) On the Reciprocal Borrowing home page, select any institution *except* for the "University of Maryland" as the lending instituion.
+3.3) On the Reciprocal Borrowing home page, select any organization for as the lending organization.
 The second Reciprocal Borrowing page will be shown.

-3.4) On the second Reciprocal Borrowing page, select "University of Maryland" as the authenticating institution.
+3.4) On the second Reciprocal Borrowing page, select one of the other organizations as the authenticating institution.

-After selecting the authenticating insitution, the browser may display a warning message related to unsigned certificates.
-Accept the self-signed cerificate, and the login page from the IdP will be shown.
+After selecting the authenticating organization, the browser may display a warning message related to unsigned certificates.
+Accept the self-signed certificate, and the login page from the IdP will be shown.

 3.5) On the login page, enter the username and password, such as: